deanochips/HLS-XMLTV---TVHeadEnd---Auto-Build/README.md

 # HLS XMLTV + TVHeadEnd - Auto Build

 **Warning Experimental**
-i build this to some experiments in *on-the-fly* transcoding, i got tired of having to keep reconfigure it so i built this to set everything up instantly and for HLS XMLTV to be able to *PUSH* xmltv files to it instantly
+i build this to do some experiments in *on-the-fly* transcoding,
+i got tired of having to keep reconfigure it, so i built this to set everything up instantly and for HLS XMLTV to be able to *PUSH* xmltv files to it instantly

 ## Requirements